Lucius Fairchild: Family

 Lucius Fairchild was of entirely English ancestry.
 His family tree can be traced through three large migrations.
 Firstly all of his ancestors migrated from England to New England during the Puritan migration to New England during the early colonial period, between 1620 and 1640.
 In the immediate aftermath of the American Revolution all of Fairchild's ancestors moved from New England to the region of upstate New York, and only one generation after that, following the Northwest Indian War they moved to the northern part of Ohio.
 Fairchild had a grandfather and a great-grandfather who fought in the American Revolution.

 Fairchild is a descendant of Thomas Fairchild who emigrated to North America in 1639.
 His parents were Sally (Blair) and Jairus C. Fairchild, who was the first State Treasurer of Wisconsin and the first Mayor of the city of Madison, Wisconsin.
 His brother, Cassius Fairchild, served as Democratic Party Leader in the Wisconsin State Assembly, and also served in the Union Army during the American Civil War with the rank of colonel (and brevet brigadier general).
 His brother Charles served in the Union Navy during the war.
 His wife was Frances Bull Fairchild, and together they had three daughters: Mary, Sarah, and Caryl.

 Legacy

 The town of Fairchild, Wisconsin and the 422 ft Liberty ship SS Lucius Fairchild, built in 1943 in Portland, Oregon for the United States War Shipping Administration, were named in his honor, as was Mount Fairchild (13,502'), a prominent peak located in Rocky Mountain National Park, Colorado.
 In Kent, Ohio, where Fairchild was born in 1831, Fairchild Avenue is named after him.
 Fairchild visited Kent with much fanfare in 1887 and the road was officially named for him in 1904.
 A John Singer Sargent portrait of General Fairchild is housed at the Wisconsin Historical Museum located in Madison, Wisconsin.
+Fairchild Mountain in Rocky Mountain National Park was also named in his honor after his visit to Colorado.